ned14/outcome/doc/md/04-tutorialC.md

 This macro is particularly useful when you are calling into the STL from a noexcept function which returns a `result<T>` and not an `outcome<T>`.
-So long as the code you call only ever will throw STL exception types, using this macro is safe and information loss free.
-Note that the above sequence does not include a catch all clause, so if you want one of those then use the `BOOST_OUTCOME_CATCH_ALL_EXCEPTION_TO_RESULT` macro which adds:
+So long as the code you call only **ever** will throw STL exception types, using this macro is safe and information loss free.
+Note that the above sequence does not include a catch all clause, so if you want one of those then use the `BOOST_OUTCOME_CATCH_ALL_EXCEPTION_TO_RESULT` macro which adds to the end of the catch sequence:

 ~~~{.cpp}
 ... all the stuff from BOOST_OUTCOME_CATCH_EXCEPTION_TO_RESULT and then ...